Australian Press Council: Members

 The independent Chair is appointed by the Council.
 The Public Members and Independent Journalist Members are appointed by the Council on the nomination of the Chair.
 The nominees of publishers are chosen by the media organisations which have agreed to support the Council and be subject to its complaints system.
 It meets quarterly, and is headed on administrative and other matters by an Executive Director.

+Chairman

+The first chair of the council was Sir Frank Kitto.
+He was followed by Geoffrey Sawer, Hal Wootten, David Flint, Dennis Pearce, Ken McKinnon, Julian Disney and David Weisbrot.
 The current Chair of the Australian Press Council is Neville Stevens (effective 22 January 2018).
-The inaugural Chairman was Sir Frank Kitto.
-He was followed by Geoffrey Sawer, Hal Wootten, David Flint, Dennis Pearce, Ken McKinnon, Julian Disney and David Weisbrot.